Chill-Astro/Trust-My-Msix/README.md

 <div align="center">

 `Trust My Msix!` is a Simple Command-Line App designed to import `.cer` files to the `Trusted Root Certification Authourities Store` in Windows in a few keystrokes!
 This speeds up the process of certificate importing for `Self-Signed Msix Packages on Windows` and it is very helpful to non tech-savvy users.

+The `.msix` format is AWESOME and leaves far less traces and doesn't need pressing 'Yes' a 100 times.
+But an `.msix` is allowed to be installed if the `Certificate` is signed by a `Certificate Authourity`, and getting a Certificate from a CA costs Money 💵.

+Normally Users have to go through the Import process of a Self-Signed Certificate which is TEDIOUS and CONFUSING, especially for Newbies. `This tool makes this process take 1 second`!

 **Target OS :** **Windows** ONLY.  |  **Latest Stable Version :** `v3.14.1.2`